Reading Time: 11 minutes

 • Do some admissions reps get assigned more leads than others?
 If so, why?

-• How much time do your reps spend on other tasks aside from directly following up with leads (admin, internal meetings, handling queries from current students or faculty, etc.)?
+• How much time do your reps spend on other tasks besides directly following up with leads (admin, internal meetings, handling queries from current students or faculty, etc.)?

-The answers could point to some serious organizational flaws that are holding your team back.
-You may find, for instance, that manually assigning prospects slows down your progress, and results in slower follow-up times.
+The answers could point to some severe organizational flaws holding your team back.
+You may find, for instance, that manually assigning prospects slows down your progress and results in slower follow-up times.

-Or you could find that the way you currently segment prospects to different lead owners results in certain members of your team receiving too many contacts to handle, while others have bandwidth to handle much more.
+Or you could find that the way you currently segment prospects to different lead owners results in certain members of your team receiving too many contacts to handle while others have the bandwidth to take much more.

-Or you might just realize that you are short-staffed, and need to hire more admissions reps or support personnel to free up your current team members.
+Or you might realize that you are short-staffed and need to hire more admissions reps or support personnel to free up your current team members.

 Whatever the case is, this is an important first step in understanding what kind of resources you have to improve your admissions process.